 Don’t forget to use funds in your HSA and other savings accounts

 An often overlooked source of money may be your own savings.
 If you have a savings account for medical services such as an HSA (health savings account), FSA (flexible spending account), or HRA (health reimbursement account), you can typically use these dollars for dental services such as dental implants.
-Some people think these funds are only for medical services but the majority of accounts are also eligible for dental treatment as well.
+Some people think these funds are only for medical services, but the majority of accounts are also eligible for dental treatments as well.

 If you don’t have a medical savings account such as an HSA, then you could consider tapping into some of your other savings.
 One of the ideas behind savings accounts is to save for a rainy day.
 And when your mouth hurts or your teeth are having problems, it can definitely count as a necessary expense that will help you in the long run.